x

 Then there’s the re-emerging field of psychedelic-assisted therapy, which uses psychedelic substances, such as psilocybin, LSD, and MDMA, to induce altered states under the guidance of trained therapists.

 The common thread among these practices is that altered states provide a unique opportunity to step outside of our habitual patterns of thinking and behaving, allowing us to gain new perspectives on our lives and the challenges we face.
-This is precisely the power of Holotropic breathwork.
+This is precisely the power of breathwork.

-The Benefits of Holotropic Breathwork
+The Benefits of Breathwork

-In my experience there are many significant emotional and psychological benefits from Holotropic breathwork, including the resolution of longstanding traumas, relief from depression and anxiety, and improved self-esteem.
+In my experience there are many significant emotional and psychological benefits from breathwork, including the resolution of longstanding traumas, relief from depression and anxiety, and improved self-esteem.

 Many people report a greater sense of peace and closure by confronting and integrating previously unconscious thoughts.